 Do not stop Qudexy XR without first talking to a healthcare provider.
 If you have epilepsy and you stop taking Qudexy XR suddenly, you may have seizures that do not stop.
 Your healthcare provider will tell you how to stop taking Qudexy XR slowly.

 Do not drink alcohol while taking Qudexy XR.
-Qudexy XR and alcohol can cause serious side effects such as severe sleepiness and dizziness and an increase in seizures.
+Qudexy XR and alcohol can cause side effects such as sleepiness and dizziness.

 Do not drive a car, swim, climb, or operate heavy machinery until you know how Qudexy XR affects you.
 Qudexy XR can slow your thinking and motor skills, and may affect vision.
 Even when taking Qudexy XR, some patients with epilepsy will continue to have unpredictable seizures.